 - a) Be licensed to practice veterinary medicine in a European Country, unless relieved of this obligation by the Board.
-The resident must be permitted to work as veterinarian at his training institution without restriction to prevent any limitations of the training. - b) Have a good moral and ethical standing in the profession. - c) Show evidence of having completed a satisfactory internship or equivalent training programme.
+The resident must be permitted to work as veterinarian at his training institution without restriction to prevent any limitations of the training. - b) Have a good moral and ethical standing in the profession. - c) Show evidence of having completed a satisfactory internship or equivalent training programme or 2 years of practice.